 Ridgeland Schoolhouse.
-While Ridgeland children were first schooled in Town Hall beginning in 1900.
-In 1910 a school was built on the present site of Ridgeland's water tower in the historic district.
-That school was moved in 1914 near the current site of Ann Smith Elementary School, 306 S. Pear Orchard Road.
-It was rebuilt in 1962.
+In the 1900s Ridgeland children were first schooled in the Town Hall.
+In 1910, a school was built on the present site of Ridgeland's water tower in the historic district.
+That school was moved in 1914 to 213 E. School Street.
+Eventually in 1962, an elementary school (Ann Smith Elementary School), 306 S. Pear Orchard Street was built.